thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 #### toFlatMap

 Iterates recursive over the given object and creates a single level json object.
-If the incoming message contains arrays, key for transformed value will contain index of the element.
+If the incoming message contains arrays, the key for transformed value will contain the index of the element.

 **Syntax:**